 In a proclamation, Pres.
 Barack Obama said:

 For those who are thinking about peace on Veteran’s Day, see the website of Veterans for Peace.
 The organization rings bells 11 times on Armistice/Veterans Day instead of shooting guns and encourages individuals to do so as well.

-For those thinking about the welfare of veterans today, see Veterans for Common Sense, a veterans’ advocacy organization.
-It says that Veteran’s Day offers the opportunity to raise awareness about the mental health needs of service members, veterans, and families, Veterans for Common Sense said.
+For those thinking about the welfare of veterans on Veterans Day, see Veterans for Common Sense, a veterans’ advocacy organization.
+Veteran’s Day offers the opportunity to raise awareness about the mental health needs of service members, veterans, and families, Veterans for Common Sense said.